ProjectEnAble/ProjectEnAble-RaspEdition/SECURITY.md

 | 1.0     | :x:                | :x: | :x: |

 ## Reporting Issues and other Info
-You can report issues with the project, as well as contributions by visiting [The Project: EnAble Repository](http://github.com/projectenable/Project-Enable).
+You can report issues with the project, as well as contributions by visiting [The Project: EnAble Rapberry Pi Edition Repository](http://github.com/ProjectEnAble/Project-EnAble-RaspEdition).

-In order to view our Licenses, Code of Conduct, Contributions and other information visit [The Project: EnAble Repository](http://github.com/project/Project-Enable).
+In order to view our Licenses, Code of Conduct, Contributions and other information visit [The Project: EnAble Repository](http://github.com/projectenable/Project-EnAble-RaspEdition).

 ## Reporting a Vulnerability